 Fellow Americans, we need a vacation.

-On average, an American worker gets 17 paid days off after staying with an employer for two years.1 But we aren’t using all of those days.
-The average person uses only half of their vacation time.2 It’s been more than a year since half of Americans (53 percent) last took a vacation, and nearly four in ten (37 percent) haven’t taken a vacation in more than two years.3
+On average, an American worker gets 17 paid days off after staying with an employer for two years.i But we aren’t using all of those days.
+The average person uses only half of their vacation time.ii It’s been more than a year since half of Americans (53 percent) last took a vacation, and nearly four in ten (37 percent) haven’t taken a vacation in more than two years.iii

 Don’t be a vacation waster!
-Here’s the seven-step plan to maximizing your time off.
+Here’s the six-step plan to maximizing your time off.

 Just remember that vacation’s not a gift bestowed on you by a benevolent employer.
 You earned those days.
 They’re part of your total compensation, just like your salary and benefits.
 That’s why you shouldn’t feel guilty when you ask for time off.

 Don’t wing it!
-“Individuals who plan [vacations] are more likely to use all of their time off, take more vacation days at once, and report greater levels of happiness in every category measured,” according to Project Time Off.6 The nonprofit has designated Jan.
-30, 2018 as the first-ever National Plan for Vacation Day.
+“Individuals who plan [vacations] are more likely to use all of their time off, take more vacation days at once, and report greater levels of happiness in every category measured,” according to Project Time Off.vi

 Without a strategy, vacation days either go unused or get eaten up by family obligations.
 So request your time off as soon as your workplace allows.
 That way, when your in-laws pressure you to join them at their condo in Atlantic City (ugh), you can tell them your vacation days are fully committed.

 Scan the calendar for opportunities to combine your vacation days with paid holidays for longer, more restorative breaks.
-For example, July 4, 2018 is a Wednesday.
-Take off the two days before or after, and boom: You have a five-day vacation.
+For example, July 4 is a Thursday in 2019.
+Take off the day before and after, and boom: You have a five-day vacation.

 Most people opt to take off the preceding Friday for Monday holidays like Memorial Day.
 A better strategy, Smarter Travel suggests, is to take off the paid day following the holiday.
 You still get the four-day break, with the added benefit of a three-day work week.
 Also: If you have kids, check their school calendar for random days off.
 Instead of being caught unaware by a teacher work day, you can fold it into your vacation planning.

 Working the week between Christmas and New Year’s can almost feel like an office staycation.
 It’s quiet, because everyone else is gone — and your colleagues are grateful that you stepped up to take care of things while they were out.
-New Year’s Day 2018 is a Monday.
+New Year’s Day is a Tuesday in 2019 and a Wednesday in 2020.
 Why not take off the rest of the week and enjoy a restful start to the year, while everyone else is recovering from the holiday daze?

 Long weekends are great, but they only recharge your mental batteries halfway.
 For a real vacation, you need a full week — nine days, counting the weekends.
 And you can go farther than you probably think.